aramatsolrac/frontendmentor.io/README.md

 # My frontendmentor.io solutions

-This repository is a collection of the solutions I have submitted at [frontendmentor.io](https://www.frontendmentor.io/profile/aramatsolrac).
+This repository is a collection of the solutions I have submitted on [frontendmentor.io](https://www.frontendmentor.io/profile/aramatsolrac).

 | Challenges  |  Tags | Code | Live |